Quantum description of Fermi arcs in Weyl semimetals in a magnetic field: Discussion

 In this work, we have studied the eigenstates of a four-band continuum model for a WSM in a half-space geometry, with a magnetic field perpendicular to the surface.
 At low energies in the ultra-quantum regime dominated by the zeroth LL in the bulk, eigenstates are superpositions of in- and out-going chiral $n=0$ LL states coupled by evanescent surface states originating from $n\ne 0$ LL states.
 The latter states replace the $B=0$ Fermi-arc surface state, which acquires a finite lifetime for $B\ne 0$ and hence is not a stable solution.

 We have compared our quantum-mechanical results with the corresponding semiclassical estimates by calculating the phase shift between in- and out-going $n=0$ chiral LL states with the corresponding semiclassical results.
 These results depend on the energy $\varepsilon$ and on a boundary parameter $\alpha$ determining the Fermi-arc curvature for $B=0$.
 According to Refs.~\cite{potter2014quantum,zhang2016quantum}, the coupling between the chiral LLs is established by a semiclassical motion of fermions along the arc due to the Lorentz force.
 For the phase shifts, we find quantitative agreement between the quantum description and semiclassical estimates.
 Moreover, from the energy derivative of the phase shift, one can define the lifetime of the Fermi-arc state.
 By comparing the lifetime to the semiclassical arc traversal time, we have argued that quantum contributions beyond semiclassics are important for the lifetime.
+Our results indicate that quantum corrections remain significant upon lowering the magnetic field strength or when increasing the Fermi energy.
 Understanding the lifetime of Fermi-arc surface states in an electromagnetic environment is a prerequisite for surface-sensitive tests such as quasi-particle interference experiments \cite{morali2019fermi}.
 In the future, the theoretical modeling of such experiments could also profit from our explicit numerical construction of the eigenstates.